stevepepple/Vibemap-Map/README.md

-React + Redux example of map.
+React & Redux app for Hotspots web and mobile prototype.

 ### Run the client
 The react code for the web and progressive mobile app is in client/src.
 It's a project 'create-react-app' boilerplate.